erf/error_or/README.md

 Internally, we create a private subclass of `ErrorOr`, either a `_ValueWrapper` or an `_ErrorWrapper`, with the expected non-null value.

-`ErrorOr` can be used for non-async functions too - for both Flutter and Dart.
+`ErrorOr` can be used for both async and synchronous functions.

 ## Getting started